Written by Roisin from Roisin Grace

 39 Rue de Bretagne, 75003 Paris (Closest metros: Filles du Calvaire/ Arts et Metiers), Website here .

 Paris is full of wonderful hidden gems, that are often missed by tourists.
-Here are just a few of the places I recommend visiting whilst in the city.
+Here are just a few of the places I recommend visiting during a weekend in Paris.

 - Take the metro – the Paris metro system is incredible convenient, and most of all much cheaper than taking a metro.